avajs/ava/readme.md

 ### Observable support

-AVA comes with builtin support for [observables](https://github.com/zenparsing/es-observable).
+AVA comes with built-in support for [observables](https://github.com/zenparsing/es-observable).
 If you return an observable from a test, AVA will automatically consume it to completion before ending the test.

 *You do not need to use "callback mode" or call `t.end()`.*